Education – What’s New!

 Available October 13, 2015 through January 22, 2016

 Step into the pages of your favorite books by Eric Carle!
-This play-and-learn exhibit features activities inspired by five of Eric Carle’s very favorite books.
+This play-and-learn exhibit features activities inspired by Eric Carle's quintet of "Very" books.
 Students can:

-Students can also create artwork using many of Eric Carle’s materials and techniques, and enjoy a gallery of prints from the “Very” series and works in progress.
+• Students can also create artwork using many of Eric Carle materials and techniques, and enjoy a gallery of prints from Eric Carle's "Very" book series.

 Major sponsorship of Very Eric Carle is generously provided by Wells Fargo Advisors.